joalla/discogs_client/docs/source/fetching_data.md

 <User 123456 'discogs_username'>
 ```

-Loop through all the `releases` in the collection:
+Loop through _all_ the items in the collection:

 ```
 for item in me.collection_folders[0].releases: